-The Hartford Senators are Connecticut’s most enduring professional baseball franchise of all time.
+The Hartford Senators remain Connecticut’s most enduring baseball franchise of all-time.
 For more than three decades (1902-1934) the Senators were Hartford’s headliner club.
 The minor league team became an elite training ground for players on their way to the Major Leagues.
 Legends like Lou Gehrig, Jim Thorpe, Leo Durocher and Hank Greenberg honed their skills in Hartford.
 The following chronology recounts the Senators during their early years (1902-1915) when minor league championships were a significant source of local pride.
-Thus far, since entering the minor leagues in 1878, the City of Hartford had been deprived of a pennant.
+Since entering the minors in 1878, the City of Hartford had been deprived of a pennant, but the Senators would change that fact.

 Minor Leagues